Having bad eyesight doesn’t mean that swimming isn’t an option for you. Bad eyesight may limit you from some things, but swimming isn’t one of them!

 About

-Chevron is a current competitive swimmer with almost 20 years of experience in the pool.
-And although she fell into the sport by accident in her high school years, she still trains daily and competes throughout the year.
-She’s committed to providing guidance to all levels of swimmers and believes that everyone should know how to swim.
+Chevron is a current competitive swimmer with almost 20 years of experience at the local, national and international level.
+A current USA Swimming and US Masters Swimming athlete, she’s committed to providing guidance to all levels of swimmers and believes that everyone should know how to swim.